MarcGuiselin/harmonie/crates/modloader/README.md

-# A hyper-sophisticated bevy modloader
+# Harmony modloader

+A familiar, yet powerful take on a modding system for the Bevy game engine 🫰

+> **⚠️This is a work-in-progress**

-A WIP bevy modding system using wasm micro-modules.
-Keep bevy's ergonomic api for your modders.
+A bevy modding system using wasm micro-modules.
+Keep bevy's ergonomic design for your modders (and yourself 😏).

-Featuring configurable mod permissions.

-This (will eventually) come with first class support for:
+This will eventually come with first class support for:

 - Configurable mod permissions
 - Authentication and mod signing
+- Automatic updates
+- Hot reloading
+- And more yet to come!